tirkarthi/sure/SPECS.md

 Sometimes it might be useful to execute arbitrary python code before running specifications along with its expectations.
-Maybe classes must be instantiated, or a data store must be prepared, data fixtures setup or even something more laborated like spinning up a http server that will serve fake data.
+Maybe classes must be instantiated, or a data store must be prepared, data fixtures setup or even something more elaborate like spinning up a http server that will serve fake data.

 In order to leverage this, sure also looks for python callables (just